meower-media-co/Meower-Desktop/README.md

 ```
 npm init
 ```
-To initialize the folder.
+...To initialize the folder.
 Install all dependencies, like `electron` by using:
 ```
 npm install
 ```